South Mackay

 Table Chart PROFILE FAQ

-The area specializes in mining employment with a share 2.3 times the regional level.
-Conversely, agriculture, forestry & fishing is under-represented at 0.8%, compared to Rest of Qld's 4.5%.
-Over the year to June 2025, South Mackay's employment increased by 1.3% while labour force decreased by 0.4%.
-This resulted in a fall in unemployment rate by 1.6 percentage points.
-In comparison, Rest of Qld saw employment growth of 1.8%, labour force expansion of 2.0%, and an increase in unemployment by 0.2 percentage points.
-As of Sep-25, Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, employment grew by 0.26% and unemployment stood at 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years nationally.
-Applying these projections to South Mackay's employment mix suggests local growth of approximately 5.9% over five years and 12.8% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Over a 12-month period ending June 2025, employment increased by 1.3%, labour force decreased by 0.4%, leading to a fall in unemployment rate by 1.6 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.8% and unemployment rise by 0.2%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
+Applying these projections to South Mackay's employment mix suggests local growth of approximately 5.9% over five years and 12.8% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment